CampusAI/CampusAI.github.io/_papers/ood_ensemble/ood_ensamble.md

 partitions as in-distribution data.
 The process is described in Algorithm 1.

 {% include figure.html url="/_papers/ood_ensemble/algorithm1.png"
-description="Learning K classifiers using a different partition as out-of-distribution data each"%}
+description="Learning K classifiers using a different partition as out-of-distribution data each" zoom=1.5
+%}

 ### Classification
 In classification, the input $$x$$ is fed to all the $$K$$ classifiers, and the output softmax